 Your estate is comprised of everything you own—your car, home, other real estate, checking and savings accounts, investments, life insurance, furniture, and other personal possessions.
 No matter how large or how modest, everyone has an estate.
-With advanced planning, you can control which assets will be disposed of in accordance with your Will and/or Trust and which assets will be distributed outside of your probate estate.
+With advanced planning, you can control which assets will be disposed of in accordance with your Will and/or Trust and which assets will be distributed outside of probate.
 A majority of bank accounts, retirement accounts, and life insurance policies will transfer ownership at death through payable on death designations (POD), joint tenancy with right of survivorship, or a designated beneficiary.
 We can help you determine which of these, if any, works best for you and your estate plan.

 Creating an estate plan is the best method to control how your estate is distributed to the people or organizations you care most about.
 To ensure your wishes are carried out, your Will and/or Trust will detail who is and is not included, what real and personal property each person receives, and when your probate assets are distributed.
 A Will should name a qualified person to serve as an Executor.
 Likewise, a Trust should name a qualified person to serve as the Trustee.
 If you are wondering who should serve as an Executor and/or Trustee, you should eliminate those persons with felony records, misdemeanor crimes of theft, gamblers, drug addicts, and persons with debt issues.